ntBre/ProgrammingProjects/Project01/README.md

 This may not strike you as much of an improvement, and it did add some more lines to type, so it may even seem like a bad thing, but keep in mind that you can now load the other two provided input files without copying and pasting all your code.
-In the next subsection on testing, we will see another benefit of organizing your code in this way.
+Encapsulating functionality in functions can also help you test small pieces of your code rather than running the whole thing at once, which can be very helpful for debugging.

 </details>